zhengtianhuang/destiny/replit.md

-# Mystical Fortune Analysis Platform
+# Mystical Fortune Analysis Platform - 天命解析

 ## Overview

 This is a comprehensive fortune-telling and mystical analysis web application that combines multiple Eastern and Western divination systems.
 The platform collects user birth information (including optional photos) and generates personalized fortune readings using AI-powered analysis of astrology, Human Design, Zi Wei Dou Shu (紫微斗數), face reading, and I-Ching.

 The application is built as a full-stack TypeScript application with a React frontend and Express backend, designed to deliver an immersive, mystical user experience with traditional Chinese aesthetics.

+**This project includes:**
+1. A fully functional web application deployed on Replit
+2. Complete iOS Swift code reference for building a native iOS app in Xcode (located in `ios_swift_code/`)

 ## User Preferences